redhat-openstack/website/source/uncategorized/tripleo-cli.html.md

 Instack is used to create the undercloud.
 This can be either done on a fully virtualised environment or with bare metal.
 Follow the steps described in [deploying an RDO Undercloud](Deploying_an_RDO_Undercloud_with_Instack) to create the undercloud for this installation.

+## Environment Setup

+To setup your shell environment with the correct configuration and authentication details for your deployment you will need to run the following commands.

+      source ~/deploy-overcloudrc
+      source ~/tripleo-undercloud-passwords
+      source ~/stackrc
+      source /usr/share/instack-undercloud/deploy-virt-overcloudrc

+These will need to be entered each time you start a new shell session for the following commands in this page to work.

 ## Infrastructure Setup

 You will need to register your bare-metal hardware as nodes in Ironic.
 This can be done in one of two ways, the first uses the command line utility register-nodes to add them based on a JSON file.